 5. Actually painting!

-Use a roller + brush or a sprayer to paint, following instructions on the label for paint drying time and climate conditions.
+Use a roller, brush, or sprayer to paint, follow the instructions on the label for paint drying time and climate conditions.

 Supplies You'll Need for Painting Your RV Interior